Fakerallen/thingpark-iot-flow-js-driver/examples/simple-driver/README.md

 ```

 As explained in [Point](#point) section, a point can contain a `unitId`, which represents its unit (see [Units]()) and a `type` (see [Point types]()).
-A `ontology` property can be added with the value `unsupported` in case the point uses a unit that does not follow the ontology.
+A `standardNaming` property can be added with the value `unsupported` in case the point uses a unit that does not follow the ontology.
 In this case we have two `points` (or "containers") where our values will be grouped:
 - `temperature` which is of type `double` and has unit `Celsius`.
 - `humidty` which is of type `double` and has unit `%RH`.
 - `pulseCounter` which has type `int64` and has no unit because it is a counter.
-- `airHumidty` which is of type `double` and has unit `%RH` and it is ontology `unsupported`.
+- `airHumidty` which is of type `double` and has unit `%RH` and it is standard naming `unsupported`.

 After having defined the points' "contract", we can now add the `extractPoints(input)` function that will implement it.